Skip to main content

 One-sided vs two-sided communication

-The MoE module directly consumes the token-major recv buffer, and it is up to the MoE module to decide whether expert permutation is needed for GroupGEMM.
-For example, trtllm-gen MoE can efficiently operate on token-major input without additional permutation.
+The MoE module consumes the rank-major recv buffer directly, and it is up to the MoE module to decide whether explicit expert permutation is needed for GroupGEMM.
+For example, trtllm-gen MoE can efficiently load tokens from the raw rank-major buffer without additional permutation.

 Interface Between Communication and MoE#